ashutoshmjain/gita/src/how.md

 - search the book using the magnifying glass: <i class="fa fa-fw fa-search"></i>
 - turn pages by clicking the left and right angles:<i class="fa fa-fw fa-angle-left"></i> <i class="fa fa-fw fa-angle-right"></i> .
 On mobile devices, the angles show up at the bottom of page.
 - you can also navigate with left and right arrows on keyboard.
-- On the top right of the page, you can visit its GitHub <i class="fa fa-fw fa-github"></i> repository, where the content of this publication lives.
+- on the top right of the page, you can visit its GitHub <i class="fa fa-fw fa-github"></i> repository, where the content of this publication lives.

 ## Content: